The kvstore vmod allows for high performance key value storage with optional TTLs.

 INT .counter(STRING key, INT count, DURATION ttl = 0, BOOL varnishstat = 0, STRING comment = "", BOOL auto = 0)

-, this is the ttl for the counter (nearest
+Note: If ttl is greater than 0s, this is the TTL for the counter (nearest

 second).
-After the ttl duration, the counter will reset.
-If 0s
+After the TTL duration, the counter will reset.
+If it is 0s, the

 counter is stored forever.

-parameter will dictate the description provided to varnishstat
+The comment parameter will dictate the description provided to varnishstat.

 Arguments:

-accepts type DURATION with a default value of 0
+ttl accepts type DURATION with a default value of 0 optional

-accepts type BOOL with a default value of 0
+varnishstat accepts type BOOL with a default value of 0 optional

-accepts type BOOL with a default value of 0
+auto accepts type BOOL with a default value of 0 optional

 Type: Method